HakinCodes/Malaria-Detection/Documentation/flask_doc.md

 ## INSTALLATION

-* Creating **Virtual Enviroment** (It helps a user to create multiple Python environments side-by-side.
+1) Creating **Virtual Enviroment** (It helps a user to create multiple Python environments side-by-side.
     Thereby, it can avoid compatibility issues between the different versions of the libraries.) </br>
     If you’re using Python 2, Install Virtual Enviroment first and replace venv with virtualenv in the below commands..
-    If you’re using a modern version of Python, you can may or may not create Virtual Enviroment.
+    If you’re using a current version of Python, you may or may not create Virtual Enviroment.

     **On Linux**:
     ```